manuel-di-iorio/unique-engine/docs/docs/transform-and-matrix-updates.md

 Whenever you call a transform method like .rotateY() or .setScale(), it sets `matrixNeedsUpdate = true`, ensuring the matrix is rebuilt only once during rendering.

-This is not automatic if you mutate .position or .rotation manually:
+This is not automatic if you mutate .position, .rotation or .scale manually:

 ```js
 // ❌ This won't trigger matrix update